sourmash-bio/sourmash_plugin_branchwater/doc/README.md

     -o SRR606249.gather.csv
 ```

-Here it's important that the picklist be used on a sourmash collection that contains a manifest - this will prevent sourmash from loading any sketches other than the ones in the fastgather CSV file.
-(Zip file collections with manifests are produced automatically when `-o filename.zip` is used with `sketch dna`, and can also be prepared with `sourmash sig cat`.)
+Here the picklist should be used on a sourmash collection that contains a manifest - this will prevent sourmash from loading any sketches other than the ones in the fastgather CSV file.
+We recommend zip files - zip file collections with manifests are produced automatically when `-o filename.zip` is used with `sketch dna`, and they also be prepared with `sourmash sig cat`.
+(If you are using a GTDB database, as above, then you already have a manifest!)

 #### Example of picklist